josephryan/isoblat/README.md

 INSTALLATION
 ------------

-To install this script type the following:
+To install this script and documentation type the following:

     perl Makefile.PL
     make